5 DIY Projects for Updating an Older Home

 3. Paint the Baseboards

 Feel as if the dark tones of your old home are closing in around you?
-Dark wood and paint are typical characteristics of older properties, making the spaces feel smaller than they actually are.
+Dark wood and paint are typical characteristics of older properties, making the spaces feel smaller than they are.
 Brighten the home's mood by repainting the walls and baseboards in fresh and light tones.
 White is an ultra-modern baseboard color and instantly updates the look of any room.
 Purchase high-grade paint for any painting project to ensure quality and long-lasting results.

 4. Maximize the Home's Character